When should you start | Babies | How to discipline | Tantrums

 Model self-control and emotional regulation for your little one.
 Show them how to stay calm even when things go wrong.

 Research shows that parents’ thoughts about unwanted behavior can influence their actions.
 If parents think about the misbehavior with negative emotions, they are more likely to overreact to the undesirable behavior by being angry, irritated, and using physical punishment3.
 Such discipline strategies are more likely to lead to conduct problems, emotion regulation difficulties, and low social skills in children.

 Our brains cannot think clearly when we overreact.
-Staying grounded allows us to think more clearly about how to handle the situation without adding to the chaos.
+Staying grounded allows us to think more clearly about how to handle a difficult toddler without adding to the chaos.

 4. Model good behavior and help them practice.